What are the benefits of smart meters for carers

 You’re like: “Dealt with, fine, okay, what do you want to do today?”

 As a carer, you can normally book an appointment for the person you support.
 Their energy supplier may ask some security questions when arranging the appointment.
-You should speak to the person you care for about these questions before calling.
+You should speak to the person you care for about these before calling.

 Helps keep track of energy spending